Social cognitive theory: History

-The proposition of social learning was expanded upon and theorized by Canadian psychologist Albert Bandura.
-Bandura, along with his students and colleagues conducted a series of studies, known as the Bobo doll experiment, in 1961 and 1963 to find out why and when children display aggressive behaviors.
+According to Albert Bandura, the widely researched topics of behaviorism up until then had certain discrepancies.
+He was inspired by the work done by Miller and Dollard to explore this further.
+Bandura, along with his students and colleagues conducted a study, known as the Bobo doll experiment, in 1961 and 1963 to find out why and when children display aggressive behaviors.
 These studies demonstrated the value of modeling for acquiring novel behaviors.
-These studies helped Bandura publish his seminal article and book in 1977 that expanded on the idea of how behavior is acquired, and thus built from Miller and Dollard's research.
+These studies helped Bandura publish his seminal article and book in 1977 that expanded on the idea on how behavior is acquired, and thus further explored Miller and Dollard's research.
 In Bandura's 1977 article, he claimed that Social Learning Theory shows a direct correlation between a person's perceived self-efficacy and behavioral change.
 Self-efficacy comes from four sources: "performance accomplishments, vicarious experience, verbal persuasion, and physiological states".

-In 1986, Bandura published his second book, which expanded and renamed his original theory.
+In 1986, Bandura published his second book, Social Foundations of Thought and Action: A Social Cognitive Theory which introduced the triadic causation model.
 He called the new theory social cognitive theory.
 Bandura changed the name to emphasize the major role cognition plays in encoding and performing behaviors.
 In this book, Bandura argued that human behavior is caused by personal, behavioral, and environmental influences.

 In 2001, Bandura brought SCT to mass communication in his journal article that stated the theory could be used to analyze how "symbolic communication influences human thought, affect and action".
-The theory shows how new behavior diffuses through society by psychosocial factors governing acquisition and adoption of the behavior.
+The theory shows how new behavior diffuses through society through psychosocial factors governing the acquisition and adoption of the behavior.

-In 2011, Bandura published a book chapter — The Social and Policy Impact of Social Cognitive Theory — to extend SCT'S application in health promotion and urgent global issues, which provides insight into addressing global problems through a macro social lens, aiming at improving equality of individuals' lives under the umbrellas of SCT.
+In 2011, Bandura published a book chapter The Social and Policy Impact of Social Cognitive Theory to extend SCT's application in health promotion and urgent global issues, which provides insight into addressing global problems through a macro social lens, aiming at improving equality of individuals' lives under the umbrellas of SCT.